Law firms making the case for sustainable buildings

 Law firms also tout policies of using video conferencing to reduce travel, purchasing Energy Star appliances and employing emails to communicate with and transmit documents to clients instead of using paper.

-Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Energy Saving Products, ENERGY STAR, Engineering Firms, Great Commercial Buildings, HVAC - Heating & Cooling & Ventilation, Lighting - Energy Efficient Lighting, Office Buildings, Plumbing, Sustainable Communities, Technology, Urban Planning and Design, USGBC, Ventilation
+Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Energy Saving Products, ENERGY STAR, Engineering Firms, Great Commercial Buildings, HVAC - Heating, Cooling, and Ventilation, Lighting - Energy Efficient Lighting, Office Buildings, Plumbing, Sustainable Communities, Technology, Urban Planning and Design, USGBC, Ventilation